davidrbourke/DVA-C02/CloudFront.md

 5. Select bucket/origin
 6. Origin path is where content is stored
 7. Settings
-   - Allow privaate S3 bucket access to CloudFront - checked - CloudFront will create the Access Policies on the S3 bucket to be able to access it.
+   - Allow private S3 bucket access to CloudFront - checked - CloudFront will create the Access Policies on the S3 bucket to be able to access it.
    - Use recommended origin settings
 8. WAF rules - don't need to enable